cryohydromettools/clearskyalgorithm/README.md

 # Introduction

-Clearskyatoolbox is a tool in Matlab to select clear sky conditions from uv irradiance surface at 340 nm measured intervals of 1 minute.
+Clearskyatool is a tool in Matlab to select clear sky conditions from uv irradiance surface at 340 nm measured intervals of 1 minute.
 We describe two methods to identify clear sky days.

 ***1***. **Wavelet transform method**